Continued Respiratory Therapy Phone: 866-382-0799

 Course: #1621Level: Intermediate3 Hours

-This 3-hour intermediate series focuses on increasing working knowledge of current practice trends and the literature related to pediatric pathologies involving the trachea and surrounding anatomical structures.
-The series focuses on familiarizing practitioners with understanding pathophysiological conditions, treatment options, and future options for management.
+This three-hour intermediate course focuses on increasing working knowledge of current practice trends and the literature related to pediatric pathologies involving the trachea and surrounding anatomical structures.
+The course additionally focuses on familiarizing practitioners with understanding pathophysiological conditions, treatment options, and future options for management.

 Minding the Gaps in Safe Patient Transport - RT and EMS Joint Taskforce Series: Collaboration, Communication and Care Management